mobilecoinfoundation/mcips/text/0029-block-streaming.md

 With that said, we outline some possible approaches below.

 #### Serve from consensus node
-Add the `ConsensusUpdates` gRPC server to the consensus node binary.
+Add the `LedgerUpdates` gRPC server to the consensus node binary.

 Pros:
 * Simple setup.